 JIA is the most common chronic RA in childhood.
 The disease spectrum consists of various clinical conditions.
 Endogenous and exogenous antigens with increased inflammatory response have been shown to play a central role in the pathogenesis of the disease.

 Traditional therapies for autoimmune disease relied on immunosuppressive medications.
 However, to control the disease, high doses are often needed in long-term treatments, which leaves the patient susceptible to life-threatening opportunistic infections and the long-term risk of malignancy.
 With an increased understanding of the molecular pathways of inflammation and autoimmunity, the development of targeted biological agents has revolutionized the management of connective tissue diseases (CTDs).
-Creative Biolabs strictly refers to the processes and standards of the FDA and provides antibody development services as well as cell therapy development services, which includes but not limited to:
+Creative Biolabs strictly refers to the processes and standards and provides antibody development services as well as cell therapy development services, which includes but not limited to:

 Creative Biolabs provides the most reliable service for our customers worldwide.
 To be our partner will be your wisest choice.
 If you are interested in our services, please contact us.